 Therefore, resilience in semiconductor supply chains requires more than new factories or new mines.
 But agreements among nations with shared strategic and supply concerns can create an economically viable yet resilient supply chain.
 By diversifying away from nations where political tensions increase risk, countries can limit choke points and still ensure the efficiency of this critical supply chain (figure 2).

 Governments can take three steps to begin creating resilience in critical supply chains:

 James A. Lewis, PhD, senior vice president and director, Strategic Technologies Program

 Center for Strategic and International Studies

-For years, highly globalized supply chains optimized for business met the needs of consumers and governments alike.
-These global supply chains posed little risk despite single points of failure from over-centralization.
+For years, highly globalised supply chains optimised for business met the needs of consumers and governments alike.
+These global supply chains posed little risk despite single points of failure from over-centralisation.
 The benefits and limited risk allowed us to become comfortable with the system.

 Perhaps because we grew comfortable, we failed to pay attention to the growing risk in the system.
 Relying on a single source of supply for critical items and limited information now poses too much risk when considered against shifting, and in some cases worsening, international relations.
 While the reflex triggered by changing interstate relations may be to bring critical supply chains home, a better solution involves relocating elements of supply chains to friendly trading partners.

 The Strategic Technologies Program at the Center for Strategic and International Studies is working on solutions to these problems to inform government policy and industry best practices.
 In our research, we note that governments should understand their supply chain risk and the solutions that can offset it.
 The solution will require broad changes to the supply chain ecosystem.

 The first change is to become more collaborative.
 For government, becoming more collaborative should include figuring out who manages the information, and if no agency does, creating one to do so.
 For industry, developing technology tools to make sense of large amounts of supply chain data can ease the collaboration burden.